 Would you like to know how to help all reptiles?
-They may not be cuddly or furry, but still need help.
+They are not cuddly, but need help.
 Ophidiophobia (scared of snakes) is common (more so than cutey spiders!)
-Perhaps it’s due to nature documentaries of snakes dislocating their jaws, to eat whole prey.
+Perhaps it’s due to snakes dislocating their jaws, to eat whole prey.
 Or the thought of being strangled to death by a boa constrictor.
 In fact, most snakes won’t go near humans.

 Read Snake, a poem by DH Lawrence about how he regretted throwing a stick at a venomous snake in Sicily, because ‘his education’ told him it was poisonous.
 It will kind of make you like snakes, even if you’re terrified of them.
-An ode to the ‘one of the Lords of life’.
 In England, it’s unlikely you’ll come across most scary snakes, unless you rescue them.
 We have 6 native reptiles:

-- European adders have a zigzag pattern and are rare for snakes in that they don’t lay eggs, but give birth to live baby adders.
+- European adders have a zigzag pattern and don’t lay eggs, but give birth to live baby adders.
 They live on field voles, mice and lizards.
 Their venom is designed to kill rodents (so a medical condition, bites are not life-threatening but still need medical care).
 But take care if walking dogs, as snake bites are a vet emergency.